 IV.
-HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES
+HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES This Information should come from the implementation strategy developed through the CHNA process.

-1. Please use Table III (see attachment) to provide a clear and concise description of the needs identified in the process described above, the initiative undertaken to address the identified need, the amount of time allocated to the initiative, the key partners involved in the planning and implementation of the initiative, the date and outcome of any evaluation of the initiative, and whether the initiative will be continued.
+1. Please use Table III (see attachment) to provide a clear and concise description of the primary needs identified in the CHNA, the principal objective of each initiative and how the results will be measured, time allocated to each initiative, key partners in the planning and implementation of each initiative, measured outcomes of each initiative, whether each initiative will be continued based on the measured outcomes, and the current FY costs associated with each initiative.
 Use at least one page for each initiative (at 10 point type).
+Please be sure these initiatives occurred in the FY in which you are reporting.
+Please see attached examples of how to report.

-For example: for each major initiative where data is available, provide the following:
+For example: for each principal initiative, provide the following: